 |5||bottom of descenders||ु ृ|

-Contrary to scripts like latin, the baseline in Devanagari is on the top.
+Contrary to scripts like latin, the baseline in Devanagari is on the top, and we hint from top to bottom.
 Note that some fonts have extreme variation in the height of the round elements in Zone 3; for this reason we also define Zone 1, which must be always present.

 |1||top of capital letters||Γ Β Ε Ζ Θ Ο Ω|